huggingface/blog/benchmark-2021-part1.md

 ## Multi-Stream Inference - End to end

-If you keep on reading until here, you should now be in a good shape to setup optimized inference workload on CPU.
+If you're still reading this, you should now be in good shape to set up optimized inference workloads on CPU.
-Now, we are going to highlight some possiblities offered by the beefy hardware we have and the tuning the knobs described before to scale our inference as linearly as possible.
+Now, we are going to highlight some possiblities offered by the powerful hardware we have, and tuning the knobs described before, to scale our inference as linearly as possible.